 When you run a tuition business, it is crucial to consider that you think about the tutoring model that you will use.
 A lot of tuition centres use external resources to provide the work and homework.
 The issue with this is that it could make it harder to sell your services to a prospective customer.
 Parents are more discerning these days as there are more tuition centres and tutors in the marketplace.
 There needs to be some form of USP (Unique Selling Proposition) that makes your centre stand out, otherwise, you will struggle to compete on price and outcomes.
 There also needs to be clear structures and operations in place, otherwise, the business will appear disordered, disorganised and unfocused.

 One of the reasons why we decided to embark on the franchising route, was because we needed our idea to be scalable and marketable.
 If you are not prepared to spend the time and money developing your own system and model, then adopting an existing franchise model could be for you.
 If you decide to go it alone and build from the ground up, good luck, but it is certainly going to pose a far greater challenge.

 Managing Your Tutors

-Professional tutors are usually quite independently-minded, as they are usually self-contractors.
-They usually value autonomy a great deal, and this can pose a challenge when they are employed by an organisation.
+Professional tutors usually value autonomy a great deal, and this can pose a challenge when they are employed by an organisation.
 It is important to let them know the rules of engagement very clearly from the start.
-As long as they are clear on these terms, and few assumptions are made, there shouldn’t be too many problems.
-Furthermore, ensuring that staff are paid on time is important, which means that your cash-flow needs to be managed carefully.
+You should have no real problems as long as you have made very clear your terms and conditions.
+As in any other business, cash flow is king.
+Staff must be paid on time so you need to keep an eye on late payments from clients.